 Mahe Public Bus System

 Car rentals in Seychelles will add a big cost to your trip.
-If you are staying near Victoria or Beau Vallon, you don’t need a car as the public bus system is only 5 rupees fare for all buses.
+If you are staying near Victoria or Beau Vallon, you don’t need a car as the public bus system is only five rupees fare for all buses.
 Buses run often for popular routes and all buses lead to Victoria.

 Budget Car Rental in Seychelles

-We rented a car for 1 day to do all the activities further from where we stayed.
+We rented a car for one day to do all the activities further from where we stayed.
 There are many car rental companies in Seychelles, including several older cars which are rented out privately by owners.
-If you do not need a car your entire stay, you can find cheaper prices if you wait to rent something.
+If you do not need a car during your entire stay, you can find cheaper prices if you wait to rent something.
 Many cars advertise and have contact numbers on the side of the vehicle.

-The bigger rental car agencies only rent cars less than 3 years old, so find one who will rent an older car and ask for a discount.
+The bigger rental car agencies only rent cars less than three years old, so find one who will rent an older car and ask for a discount.
 Rent from Sylvest Car Hire in Beau Vallon ([email protected], +248 251 7751) or from Classic Car Hire Seychelles at the Airport.